rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231227_New York Times Podcasts.md

 *  It was so nice to see you and talk to you and I'm looking forward to meeting up soon.
 *  And I hope that you have a great new year.
 *  Thank you very much.
-*  Thank you.
+*  Thank you very much.
 *  Talk to you soon.
 *  Stay in touch.
 *  Bye.
-*  Thank you.
 *  Bye.
+*  Thank you very much.
-*  Today's episode was produced by Claire Tennisketter, Mujzedi and Will Reid with help from Alex Stearn.
+*  Today's episode was produced by Claire Tennesketter, Moosh Zaydee and Will Reed, with help from Alex Stern.
 *  It was edited by Michael Benoit and Patricia Willens.
-*  contains original music by Alisha by Etube, Diane Wong, Dan Powell and Marian Lozano,
+*  It contains original music by Alisha Baitube, Diane Wong, Dan Powell and Marian Lozano.
-*  and was engineered by Chris Wood and Alyssa Moxley.
+*  And was engineered by Chris Wood and Alyssa Moxley.
 *  Anastasia Vrstsova provided translation.
 *  Our theme music is by Jim Brunberg and Ben Landsvark of Wonderly.
-*  That's it for the Daily.
-I'm Sabrina Tavernisi.
-See you tomorrow.
+*  That's it for the daily.
+*  I'm Sabrina Tavernisi.
+*  See you tomorrow.
+*  Bye.